-In 1980's it was a time without Internet, so the information we distributed the old fashion way was forgotten in the end of 1990's.
+In 1980's it was a time without Internet, so the information our pressing group distributed the old fashion way was forgotten in the end of 1990's.
 In this situation the first Light Rail site was published in 1999.
 It included the information I made in the end of 1980's for the first time in paper form.
 This site is following that work but using the methods suitable for Internet.
 Our pressing group, Kansalasiliike pikaraitiotie (Citizen's movement Light Rail) built also a web site in 2006 named TramWest to promote alternative Light Rail plan for the metro plans in Espoo, western neighbour of Helsinki.

 Hoping to see new era

-Still there are some positive signs.
-The former harbor areas in the city centre will be converted to housing to expand the city centre area.
+But there are positive signs.
+The former harbor areas in the city centre are on a way to become converted to housing to expand the city centre area.
 These new development areas Jätkäsaari in west and Kalasatama, Sompasaari and Hermanninranta in east will be served with trams, though in old street tram form with track geometry not suitable for fluent traffic.
-For these extensions a 40 unit patch of new trams has been ordered.
-There are also plans to convert an orbital bus line 550 (’Jokeri’) to Jokeri Light Rail has started.
+For these extensions a 60 unit patch of new trams has been ordered and 50 already delivered in mid 2018.
+The conversion of the orbital bus line 550 (’Jokeri’) to Jokeri Light Rail has started.
 After the decision of the Finnish state togive a support for the project in condition to start the project immediately.
 The former oil harbor area in Laajasalo isle at the east side of Helsinki will also be developed for housing and an important part of the plan is a direct tram connection over the sea to the city.

-In the best case Finland may have a new tram city before the end of 2010’s.
-City of Tampere, 170 kms north from Helsinki, is planning a totally new tram system as a part of the regional land use plan.
-The city council of Tampere decided in June 2014 to forward to detailed planning so that the building of a 23 kms line may start in 2017.
-There are also preliminary plans to return trams to Turku, though a study made in 2008 considered trams expensive and recommended to develop powerful bus lines for the first.
+Finland will also have a new tram city at 2020’s.
+City of Tampere, 170 kms north from Helsinki, is building a totally new tram system as a part of the regional land use plan.
+The city council of Tampere decided in November 2016 to forward to building of a 24 kms line.
+There are also preliminary plans to return trams to Turku.
+In October 2018 city council is going to choose either continuing with ordinary buses, build a BRT or a Light Rail.

 Back to top of the page.